 “The energy consumption of a single transaction on Bitcoin or Ethereum is stratospheric at the moment,” Cornell computer science professor and Avalanche co-founder Emin Gün Sirer told me.
 “Proof of stake stands poised to change all this drastically… [it’s] somewhere between a million to a billion times more efficient than Proof of Work.”

-In 2019 Jeff Koons’s 1986 Rabbit, a three-foot-tall stainless steel representation of an inflatable bunny holding a carrot, sold, also at Christie’s, for $91 million—nearly $22 million more than “Everydays.”
+In 2019 Jeff Koons’s 1986 Rabbit, a three-foot-tall stainless steel representation of an inflatable bunny holding a carrot, sold, also at Christie’s, for $91 million—about $22 million more than “Everydays.”
 If you want to hear some real art-world hokum, consider Koons’s explications of his stainless-steel rabbit.

 “It is very seductive shiny material and the viewer looks at this and feels for the moment economically secure,” the former commodities broker babbled.
 “It’s most like the gold- and silver-leafing in church during the baroque and the rococo.
 The bunny is working the same way.
 And it has a lunar aspect, because it reflects.
 It is not interested in you, even though at the same moment it is.”

 Vast and sudden fortunes had been minted throughout the 1980s, when Rabbit hopped onto the scene.
-In March of 1987 a Japanese collector bought one of Van Gogh’s “Sunflower” paintings for $39.9 million, nearly quadrupling the record price paid for a painting at public auction.
+In March of 1987 a Japanese collector bought one of Van Gogh’s “Sunflower” paintings for $39.9 million, nearly quadrupling the record price for a painting sold at public auction.
 The floodgates opened after that, with the ultrarich pouring more and more of their egregious surplus into art, and—in sharp contrast with the curators acquiring art for museums, in the interests of cultural preservation—these nouveaux riches favored artists expressing views and an ethos sympathetic and even flattering to their own.

 Among the highest-priced artworks ever sold are several produced by Andy Warhol, an artist and celebrity whose affinity for wealth, like that of Jeff Koons, was more concretely discernible than any meaning that might be attached to his work.
 In the New York Review of Books in 1982, the art critic Robert Hughes, who saw what was coming, memorably compared Warhol to Reagan: